-Music for Babies is a series of short mixtapes I created that you can play for your baby to encourage their musical development.
+Music for Babies is a series of short mixtapes I created after a friend asked me “What kind of music do you play for your baby?”
+I hope these recordings will encourage your child’s musical development.

-A heads up… this music will sound different from typical Western ‘baby’ music, as these recordings feature a much broader range of instruments, harmonies, and rhythms.
+These recordings are different from typical Western ‘baby’ music; they feature a broader range of instruments, harmonies, and rhythms.

 Music for Babies?… Or Music for Parents?

 Most music for babies features lullabies, soft classical music, or sing-a-long nursery rhymes… in other words: what we as parents think is ‘baby appropriate’ music.
-These playlists are different — the music is designed to stimulate your child’s musical brain — specifically, I chose the music based on these criteria:
+These playlists are different — they feature music designed to stimulate your child’s musical brain — specifically:

 - Almost all of this music has no words or lyrics.
 This encourages your baby to listen to the music’s timbre, melodies, and harmonies.